Learning experience

 Designed for flexibility

 Distance learning gives you the flexibility to study from anywhere in the world, at a time that suits you.
 You will work within our structured framework, which allows you to obtain a qualification by building on skills and subject knowledge with each module taken and each level of the programme completed.
-There are three points every year when modules begin (February, June, October), and it is possible for you to put your studies on hold for set periods - we recognise that there are times when jobs, families and other life commitments need to take priority over studying.
+There are two points every year when modules begin (February and September), and it is possible for you to put your studies on hold for set periods - we recognise that there are times when jobs, families and other life commitments need to take priority over studying.

 Modules tailored to your needs

 All of our modules are of the highest academic standard, and are routinely subject to the same internal and external scrutiny as all of our campus-based courses.
-However, learning at a distance means that we cannot simply duplicate the way we teach our campus students - we cannot run as many practical courses or small group discussions, for example.
-As such, each of our distance learning modules comprises learning materials specifically written for the subject, supported by a wide range of learning resources from the University Library.
+However, learning at a distance does not simply duplicate the way we teach our campus students, instead it is tailored to the diverse routines, time zones, and commitments of our learners.
+There are options for practical courses in Leicester or nearer home, and opportunities to interact in small groups with peers and tutors which supplement the online resources.

 Our support offering

-You will have a personal tutor that you can talk to about any aspect of the course, and each module has a module tutor who is responsible for the delivery of that module and is available for any academic issues or discussions.
-We have group discussions, both with subject tutors and between students only, which are great for sharing experience, asking questions, and feeling part of the University.
-All assignments are marked and a detailed feedback sheet is returned to you, with comments about the work submitted and specific guidance on how to improve.
+You will have a personal tutor who you can talk to about any aspect of the course.
+There are optional group discussions with subject tutors and fellow students which are great for sharing experience, asking questions, and feeling part of the University.
+All assignments are marked with detailed feedback provided and specific guidance on how to improve

 The Library